I know from experience what it’s like when your old dog won’t eat, and you’re willing to do and try anything!

 Taking Your Dog to the Veterinarian Because They Aren’t Eating

-If you’re sure nothing in your environment can be the cause of your dog’s lack of interest in food, your next step must be to call the vet and make an appointment as soon as possible to rule out any of the medical causes listed above.
+If you’re sure nothing in your environment can be the cause of your dog’s lack of interest in food, the next step is to call your veterinarian.

-We’re so worried about our dog the vet appointment can be nerve wracking, so I encourage you to make a list of your concerns in advance and bring it with you.
+I encourage you to make a list of your concerns in advance and bring it with you.

 Below are some questions your veterinarian may ask you during your visit.